captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## BRUCE:
 Alison!

+---

+---

+## BRUCE:
 Hand me those scissors on the tray.

+---

 ---